Amazing facts about lions

 1. Lions are social animals

-Male lions have a shorter life expectancy than females and thus, their tenure within a pride does not last for a long time.
-They are in their prime from about the ages of 5 to 10 and once the lions aren’t capable of fathering cubs, they are usually expelled from the group.
+Male lions have a shorter life expectancy than females, and thus, their tenure within a pride only lasts for a short time.
+They are in their prime from about the ages of 5 to 10, and once the lions aren’t capable of fathering cubs, they are usually expelled from the group.

 Males rarely remain part of the pride for more than 3 to 5 years.
-A pride that has an older male is ripe and is often taken over by young and strong male lions.
+A pride that has an older male is ripe, and the young and strong male lions often take care of them.

 In pride, the female forms the core of the group.
-Cubs which are born in the pride are taken care of by the female lioness collectively.
-They live in pride from birth till their death although they are occasionally expelled.
+Cubs, which are born in pride, are taken care of collectively by the female lioness.
+They live in pride from birth until their death, although they are occasionally expelled.
 As a result, the females in pride are related to one another.

 Therefore, a pride of lions is considered to follow a matriarchal social structure.

-Lions are not the fastest runners as they have small hearts and lungs.
-Due to less stamina, their maximum speed is 60 mph.
+Lions are not the fastest runners, as they have small hearts and lungs.
+Due to their lack of stamina, their maximum speed is 60 mph.
 Yet they are regarded as excellent hunters due to their predatory behavior and strength.

 Along with stalking, lions also indulge in ambushing their prey.
-This behavior is typically observed in the daylight as stalking is difficult during that period.
+This behaviour is typically observed in the daylight, as stalking is difficult during that period.

-It is the lioness who performs the majority of the hunting and provides food for the entire pride while the male lions tags along.
-The reason lies in the agility and smaller size of the lioness which makes them excellent hunters as compared to males.
+It is the lioness who performs the majority of the hunting and provides food for the entire pride, while the male lions tag along.
+The reason lies in the agility and smaller size of the lioness, which make them excellent hunters as compared to males.

 Hunting tactic

-Once they are within the reach of small prey, they use their paw to slap the rear of the animal’s leg or knock-off its balance.
+Once they are within the reach of small prey, they use their paws to slap the rear of the animal’s leg or knock off its balance.
 Usually, a bite to the neck or throat kills the animal quickly.

 With larger prey, the lions approach the animal at an angle where they jump on top and use their weight to wrestle the animal to the ground.
 Lions also bite at the prey’s vertebrae in an attempt to sever the spinal cord.